Fin Stevens

-Finley John Stevens (born 10 April 2003) is a professional footballer who plays as a right-back for club FC St. Pauli and the Wales national team.
+Finley John Stevens (born 10 April 2003) is a professional footballer who plays as a right-back for EFL League One club Leyton Orient and the Wales national team.

 Stevens is a graduate of the Arsenal Academy and began his senior career in non-League football with Worthing.
 He began his professional career with Brentford in 2020.
 After four years on the fringe of the first team, he transferred to German club St. Pauli in 2024.
+After making just three substitute appearances in two seasons, Stevens transferred back to English football with Leyton Orient in 2026.
 Stevens has been capped by Wales at international level.

 Club career

 Early years

 Stevens playing for Worthing in 2020.

 Stevens began his career in the Arsenal Academy at the age of six.
 He progressed to U16 level, before being released at the end of the 2018–19 season and entering the youth system at Isthmian League Premier Division club Worthing.
 Stevens quickly broke into the first team squad and made 20 appearances during the abandoned 2019–20 season, scoring one goal.
 He was developed as a right back and encouraged to play in central midfield.
 Stevens departed Woodside Road in July 2020.